 - Use hand gestures!
 One way to calm nervous hands is to give them purposeful movement.
 Here are my 20 favorite hand gestures for speakers and how you can use them.
 This will help you channel your nerves into excited and passionate gestures.

 - Beat performance anxiety.
-If you have really severe anxiety try my 7 steps to beat performance anxiety.
+If you have really severe anxiety, try my 7 steps to beat performance anxiety.
 This is a more systematic approach you can take to battle those nerves.

 #6: Know How to Work the Stage

 Want to truly master your people skills?
-We offer advanced online training for those looking to truly accelerate their learning.
+We offer an advanced online training for those looking to truly accelerate their learning.
 Learn more about People School.

 #7: Include the Audience

 Another finding from Quantified Communication was around the audience.
 They discovered that the most confident speakers use 46.9 percent more inclusive language than nervous speakers, meaning they’re using collaborative words and personal pronouns to help the audience feel more involved in the message.
-This finding could indicate that the most confident speakers are community oriented, and suggests that camaraderie-driven language can help nervous speakers build confidence by overcoming that evolutionary fear of ostracism.
+This finding could indicate that the most confident speakers are community-oriented, and suggests that camaraderie-driven language can help nervous speakers build confidence by overcoming that evolutionary fear of ostracism.

 Don’t speak at the audience, speak to the audience.